domin568/MalDbg/README.md

 3. Prepared program structure for automating commands (like gdb script).
 4. Ability to disassembly instructions at specified address.
 5. Shows context of actual thread after each interrupt of execution.
-4. Ability to manually set breakpoints (one hit also).
+6. Ability to manually set breakpoints (one hit also).
-5. Automatic breakpoint at entrypoint.
+7. Automatic breakpoint at entrypoint.
-6. Colored output for cmd.exe.
+8. Colored output for cmd.exe.
-7. Next instruction and step in commands.
+9. Next instruction and step in commands.
-8. Show actual breakpoints with their hit count.
+10. Show actual breakpoints with their hit count.
-9. Delete breakpoints by index or by address.
+11. Delete breakpoints by index or by address.
-10. Showing map of virtual memory for current process.
+12. Showing map of virtual memory for current process.
+13. vmmap shows also names of modules and their sections.
-11. Setting registers with desired values.
+14. Setting registers with desired values.
-12. Printiing hexdump of memory.
+15. Printiing hexdump of memory.
-13. Writing integer values to memory (up to 8 bytes)
+16. Writing integer values to memory (up to 8 bytes)

 ## Visual presentation